creativescala/creative-scala/src/pages/recursion/match.md

  - a wildcard (as in `case n`) which matches *anything*, and introduces a binding within the right-hand side expression.

 Finally, the right-hand side expressions, `<expression1>` and so on, are just expresssions like any other we've written so far.
-The entire `match` expression evalutes to the value of the right-hand side expression of the *first* pattern that matches.
+The entire `match` expression evaluates to the value of the right-hand side expression of the *first* pattern that matches.
 So when we call `boxes(0)` both patterns will match (because the wildcard matches anything), but because the literal pattern comes first the expression `Image.empty` is the one that is evaluated.

 A `match` expression that checks for all possible cases is called an exhaustive match.